MicrosoftDocs/learn/learn-pr/azure/publish-app-service-static-web-app-api/includes/3-static-web-apps.md

 Typically you put the API app in a folder named _api_ or _functions_, but you can name it whatever you prefer.

 What if you don't have an API?
 Don't worry.
-If Azure Static Web Apps can't find an API in the folder you indicate, it won't publish an API.
+If Azure Static Web Apps can't find an API in the folder you indicate, it won't publish an API, but it will still publish your app.

 ## Next steps